matyasselmeci/hpc-annex/phase-completion-notes.md

 Required changes before the release:
 - [x]  (HTCONDOR-1025)  Modify `htcondor job submit --annex-name` to use job transform.
 - [x]  (HTCONDOR-1033)  2022-03-25 demo feedback.
 (ToddM)  Parts will become other tickets, some in phase 2).
-In code review.
 - [x]  (HTCONDOR-1020)  Fetch a new token on every annex creation;
        in progress.
 (ToddM)  Will need to add the "step X of Y" treatment to the Bridges 2 back-end on merge.
 - [x]  (HTCONDOR-983)   The Bridges 2 back-end; in code review.
 (ToddM)
-- [ ]  We need to add the HPC annex CM as an old-school flock target on login*.osgconnect.net;
+- [x]  We need to add the HPC annex CM as an old-school flock target on login*.osgconnect.net;
        per-user flocking is broken for multiple users (flocking to the same CM).
-We may need to disable per-user flocking in the job transform (but hopefully not).
 - [ ]  (HTCONDOR-958)   Documentation and code review.

 Good ideas: